vishnu350/rs-mainspring-winder/README.md

 - Resolve issue with version text font selection when using Windows/Linux, select a better open font.
 - Further tweak design for better quality and ease of use.

-# Thanks
+# Thanks & How To Contribute
+I do not have a 3D printer, so I have been paying for each experimental print with the help of a local 3D print company.
+I also lack the knowledge on the complete spectrum of barrel sizes, mainspring sizes, etc, so I can never build something that is perfect without your help.

+So if you like my work, consider:
+- Contributing to the design or experimenting with 3D printouts using untested parameters.
+- Share the dimensions of known existing mainspring barrel and parts.
+- Offering to print and ship experimental 3D printed designs for me.
+- Sponsoring me, whichs helps me out with experimental upgrades/fixes.
+- Or just buy me a drink, that will also work :)

 Thanks to Fratink for coming up with the original design: https://www.thingiverse.com/thing:3540660, the same free Creative Commons licensing scheme is reused for this work.
-However the design was lacking in polish, so I rebuilt it from scratch.

-If you like my work, consider contributing to the design or experimenting with 3D printouts using untested parameters.
-Or just buy me a drink by sponsoring me, that will also work :)